acejobbie/Ace-bug-bot/README.md

 - ***`Get your creds.json` by tapping [`HERE`](https://pair-malibu.onrender.com).***

 - Then `Go-to WhatsApp > Three dots > Linked Devices`
-   - You will get a session ID in your WhatsApp.
-Copy it.
+   - You will get a `creds.json` file in your WhatsApp.
+Upload it to your sessions folder.

 ## Heroku Setup: